dart-lang/language/working/augmentations/feature-specification.md

     a parent of the other.

 3. Those augmentations must have their application order be user visible.
-This isn't defined precisely, but includes adding `enum` values or mixins (`with` clause).
+This isn't defined precisely, but includes:

+    *   Adding `enum` values
+    *   Adding `with` clauses.
+    *   Adding non-`late` instance variables with initializers.

     Even then, the order is often not visible.
 Both augmentations would have to add enum values.
 If multiple augmentations add `with` clauses, the order is only visible if the applied mixins have overlapping members.
+Added instance variables would have to have initializers with user-visible side effects.

 The first two are fairly simple to detect.
 The third is subtle (and may not be fully captured by that paragraph).
 It's probably safest to be pessimistic and assume the third point is always true.

 ## Changelog

+### 1.46

+*   Restrict primary constructors to the introductory declaration.

+*   Primary constructor parameters are in the instance variable initializer scope of all augmentations of a class or enum even though only the introductory declaration contains the primary constructor declaration.

+Addresses #4565, #4573, #4662, #4723, #4727, #4735, #4737.

 ### 1.45